willtennien/Yak/doc/library funjects for site/Funject.md

 .class # returns the class of which the receiver is an instance.

-.number?
-.string?
-.boolean?
-.symbol?
-.unknown?
-.nil?
-.list?
+.number? # returns true if the receiver is a number .string? # returns true if the receiver is a string.
+.boolean? # returns true if the receiver is a boolean.
+.symbol? # returns true if the receiver is a symbol.
+.unknown? # returns true if the receiver is unknown.
+.nil? # returns true if the receiver is nil.
+.list? # returns true if the receiver is a list.

 .integer? # true if the receiver is a number and has no fractional component .float? # true if the receiver is a number and has a fractional component